 ‘Last night I dreamt I went to Manderley again.’

 The first line of this romantic gothic thriller will hopefully excite the senses this summer.
-'Rebecca' by Daphne Du Maurier is an exquisitely written classic and makes a wonderful book club novel, whether it’s your first reading, a re-read or because you’ve heard about the new Netflix remake starring Lily James, Armie Hammer and Kristin Scott Thomas – coming to our screens soon.
-So reading with your club or on your summer break be it a staycation at home or by the sea – 'Rebecca' is a delicious tonic that will keep you on your toes and provide lots of fizz and sparkle!
+'Rebecca' by Daphne Du Maurier is an exquisitely written classic and makes a wonderful book club novel, whether it’s your first reading, a re-read or because you’ve heard about the new Netflix remake starring Lily James, Armie Hammer and Kristin Scott Thomas - out this autumn.
+'Rebecca' is a delicious tonic that will keep you on your toes and provide lots of fizz and sparkle!

 Written in 1938 'Rebecca' is a classic that captures the experience of first love written from the perspective of a young unnamed narrator.
 We never know her name but we certainly learn plenty about Rebecca, the book’s namesake.
 Whilst working as a lady’s companion the narrator has a chance meeting with the troubled and handsome widower Maxim de Winter in a grand hotel in Monte Carlo.